U.S. disrupted Russian trolls on day of November election: report

 Prigozhin, also personally charged by Mueller, has been dubbed “Putin’s cook” by Russian media because his catering business has organized banquets for Russian President Vladimir Putin.

+The report, by an Oxford University team working with analytical firm Graphika, said Russian trolls urged African-Americans to boycott the 2016 election or to follow wrong voting procedures, while also encouraging right-wing voters to be more confrontational.

+Since Donald Trump was elected president, the report said, Russian trolls have put out messages urging Mexican-American and other Hispanic voters to mistrust U.S. institutions.

-Reporting by Doina Chiacu in Washington; Editing by James Dalgleish and Bernadette Baum
+Reporting by Doina Chiacu and Mark Hosenball; editing by James Dalgleish and Bernadette Baum